PeterLuschny/Calendars.jl/README.md

 julia> PrintEuropeanMonth(1582, 10)
 ```

 It shows the month when Pope Gregory severely interfered with Chronos turning the Zodiac wheel: at his behest, Thursday 4 October 1582 was followed by Friday 15 October 1582.
 To say that the confusion this caused was minor would be the understatement of the millennium.
 But this break can only be seen in the European calendar; both the Julian and the Gregorian calendars smoothly cross this break as if nothing had happened.
-(What Gregory's contemporaries saw differently: they felt cheated of 1/3 of their monthly rent.)
+(What Gregory's contemporaries saw very differently: they felt cheated of 1/3 of their monthly rent.)

 | Common        | European      | Julian        | Hebrew        | Islamic       | IsoDate       |